Book your field trip today

 One chaperone is needed for every ten students.
 A coat room, lockers and wheelchairs are available.
 Please review the museum guidelines and accessibility page in advance.

-You may also inquire about adding a hands-on art activity with your tour for $3 per student and/or booking a space where you can meet with your students before or after your docent-led tour.
+You may also inquire about adding a hands-on art activity with your tour.

 Below are samples of tours that we offer for school groups: